 Depending on how warm and humid your house is these dry overnight or a few days.
 Sometimes they crumble and crack, I think this is due to the moisture content of the bag of sugar you are using.
 Chunks of sugar cake are fine, the bees don’t care, really.

 It is key to measure the water precisely, i use scale; it makes a big difference. if you add too much water it doesn’t dry right, i think.

 You can also press this cake mixture into the inside of an insulated inner cover, if its deep enough.

-Let the cakes dry overnight, and you are ready to place them on the top of the hive.
+Let the cakes at least dry overnight, a few days is better, and you are ready to place them on the top of the hive.
 Take care not to crush any bees when you do this.
-You should use a spacer shim, or an insulated inner cover with a built in space for feeding when adding sugar or fondant to the top of your hive.
+You need to use a spacer shim, or an insulated inner cover with a built in space for feeding when adding sugar cakes to the top of your hive.

 Do you use sugar in your hives in winter? let us know below: